sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/programming.md

 ## How to Create a New Firmware Project Using `md-microfirmware-template`

 This guide walks you through the steps to clone and configure a new firmware project for the SidecarTridge Multi-device platform, using `md-rtc-emulator` as an example.
+You can find the template repository in [https://github.com/sidecartridge/md-microfirmware-template](https://github.com/sidecartridge/md-microfirmware-template)

 ### 1. **Create a GitHub Repository from the Template**